Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // src/longhands.ts:206:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:206:7 - (ae-incompatible-release-tags) The symbol ""border-block-end-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:207:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
+// src/longhands.ts:207:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:207:7 - (ae-incompatible-release-tags) The symbol ""border-block-end-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:208:7 - (ae-incompatible-release-tags) The symbol ""border-block-start-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:209:7 - (ae-incompatible-release-tags) The symbol ""border-block-start-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal